drewm27/speakerrankings/boombox-size.md

         - <https://www.youtube.com/watch?v=dXsMWb4yVBw>
 2. JBL Partybox Encore: $380
     - Positives: Likely the best sound quality in the class.
 2 included wireless microphones.
-    - Negatives: Would be #1 if it wasn’t for the following negatives.
+    - Negatives: Would be #1 if it wasn't for the following negatives.
 Only 10 hours of battery at medium volume.
     - Max Volume: 108db
     - Bass Extension: 38hz
     - Weight: 13lbs / 5.9kg